ietf-rats/draft-birkholz-rats-epoch-marker/draft-ietf-rats-epoch-markers.md

 epoch-tick:

-: Either a string, a byte string, or an integer used by RATS roles within a trust domain as extra data included in conceptual messages {{-rats-arch}} to associate them with a certain epoch.
+: Either a string, a byte string, or an integer used by RATS roles within a trust domain as extra data (`handle`) included in conceptual messages {{-rats-arch}} to associate them with a certain epoch, similar to a nonce.
+Technically, an Epoch Tick is not used just once (like a nonce), but by every Epoch Marker consumer involved.

 #### Creation

 The emitter MUST follow the requirements in {{sec-nonce-reqs}}.

-### Multi-Nonce-List {#sec-epoch-tick-list}
+### Epoch Tick List {#sec-epoch-tick-list}

-A list of nonces send to multiple consumer.
+A list of Epoch Ticks send to multiple consumers.
-The consumers use each Nonce in the list of Nonces sequentially.
+The consumers use each Epoch Tick in the list of sequentially, similar to a list of nonces.
-Technically, each sequential Nonce in the distributed list is not used just once, but by every Epoch Marker consumer involved.
+Technically, each sequential Epoch Tick in the distributed list is not used just once (like a nonce), but by every Epoch Marker consumer involved.
-This renders each Nonce in the list a Multi-Nonce

 ~~~~ cddl
 {::include cddl/multi-nonce-list.cddl}
 ~~~~

-The following describes the multi-nonce type.
+The following describes the Epoch Tick List type.

-multi-nonce-list:
+epoch-tick-list:

-: A sequence of byte strings used by RATS roles in trust domain as extra data in the production of conceptual messages as specified by the RATS architecture {{-rats-arch}} to associate them with a certain epoch.
-Each nonce in the list is used in a consecutive production of a conceptual messages.
-Asserting freshness of a conceptual message including a nonce from the multi-nonce-list requires some state on the receiver side to assess if that nonce is the appropriate next unused nonce from the multi-nonce-list.
+: A sequence of byte strings used by RATS roles in trust domain as extra data (`handle`) in the generation of conceptual messages as specified by the RATS architecture {{-rats-arch}} to associate them with a certain epoch.
+Each Epoch Tick in the list is used in a consecutive generation of a conceptual messages.
+Asserting freshness of a conceptual message including an Epoch Tick from the epoch-tick-list requires some state on the receiver side to assess if that Epoch Tick is the appropriate next unused Epoch Tick from the epoch-tick-list.

 #### Creation